 The board of selectmen select board, by an affirmative vote of 4 four of its members, may initiate the removal of the town administrator by adopting a preliminary resolution of removal.
 The resolution shall set forth in reasonable detail the reasons for such removal.
 The preliminary resolution may suspend the town administrator for a period not to exceed 30 days.
 The resolution shall be delivered to the town administrator forthwith upon its adoption.
 The administrator, within 5 five days of receipt of the resolution of removal, may request a public hearing by the board of selectmen select board on the reasons stated in the resolution of removal.
-The board of selectmen select board shall convene the requested hearing not less than 7 seven and not more than 30 days after receipt of the request by the town administrator.
-The town administrator may be represented by counsel of the town administrator's choosing, may call and question witnesses and may file a statement on the town administrator's own behalf.
+The board of selectmen select board on the requested hearing not less than 7 seven and not more than 30 days after receipt of the request by the town administrator.
+The town administrator may be represented by counsel of the town administrator's own behalf.